witch-house/pronoun.is/README.md

 we'll add them.
 Alternatively you could add them yourself and submit a pull request (see the next section for details)

+## For system admins and self-hosters

+There are several ways to run pronoun.is yourself:

+* This repository has a `Procfile` for use with Heroku.
+* You may also build and deploy it using the provided `Dockerfile`.
+* Finally, you can create an uberjar (`lein uberjar`), set the `PORT` environment variable, and run it using java: `java -jar target/pronouns-standalone.jar`.

 ## For developers

 ### The database